-By law, not more than 10 percent of a RWHAP Part D award (including the RWHAP Part D base award) can be spent on administrative costs.
-Administrative costs are all indirect costs and those direct costs associated with the administration of the RWHAP Part D grant.
+By law, not more than 10 percent of a RWHAP Part C award can be spent on administrative costs, including planning and evaluation, and excluding costs of a CQM program.
+Administrative costs are those direct and indirect costs associated with the administration of the RWHAP Part C grant.
 Allocate to administrative costs staff activities that are administrative in nature.
-For further guidance on the treatment of costs under the 10 percent administrative limit, refer to PCN 15-01 Treatment of Costs under the 10 Percent Administrative Cap for Ryan White HIV/AIDS Programs Parts A, B, C and D and Frequently Asked Questions for PCN 15-01.
+For further guidance on the treatment of costs under the 10 percent administrative limit, refer to PCN 15-01 Treatment of Costs under the 10 Percent Administrative Cap for Ryan White HIV/AIDS Programs Parts A, B. C and D and Frequently Asked Questions for PCN 15-01.

-Salary Rate Limitation - The Consolidated Appropriations Act, 2017 (P.L.
-115-31), Division H, § 202 states "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+Salary Rate Limitation - The Consolidated Appropriations Act, 2017, (P.L.
+115-31) Division H, § 202, states "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 Please see Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in FY 2018, as required by law.